kanatti/toy-df/README.md

-# Query Engine
+# Toy DF

-Hacking on query-engine in rust from scratch.
-Totally based on DataFusion, infact purpose is to understand datafusion internals better.
+A toy version of Apache DataFusion, written from scratch.
+Purpose is to understand the internals of DataFusion better.

 ## Architecture